It wouldn’t be fair if adults got to have all the fun, would it?

 The safety setting is perfect for beginners, as speed is limited to 6.2 mph so your kids can get to grips with the basics.
 When they feel more confident, they can move on to cruise mode.
 This setting doesn’t require the throttle but instead uses your child’s starting kick to move into a constant glide.
 The more power behind the kick, the faster the scooter goes!
 If you have older children, or they’re more confident riders, switch into the third setting to unlock the throttle and hit the top speed.

 This scooter is suitable for children between the ages of 6 and 12, but the inclusion of three riding modes makes it a particularly good option for younger children.
 The different levels allow them to get to grips with the basics of riding before moving onto faster settings and gives them more control over the scooter.

 Segway knows that safety is the most important factor when it comes to kids’ scooters, which is why the ZING E8 comes with a triple braking system.
 Just so you know, most adult scooters only have two brakes, which makes this extra impressive.
 Kids have the option of choosing between a handbrake, which operates the dual electric and mechanical brake or stepping on the rear fender to bring them to a halt.

-Another tick in its favor is that the E8 also comes with hill-climbing power.
+Another tick in its favour is that the E8 also comes with hill-climbing power.
 It can easily deal with inclines up to 7% so gently sloping streets will be a breeze.
-It does have a load limit of between 44 and 110 lbs, so you might find that the closer your child is to the top end of this, the more the scooter will struggle on the upward climbs.
+It does have a load limit of between 44 and 50 kg, so you might find that the closer your child is to the top end of this, the more the scooter will struggle on the upward climbs.

 11-12 Years Old